vanderhoornm/android-MythTV-Leanfront/README.md

 In the LiveTV recording group are rows showing your TV channels, in groups of 100.
 If you navigate to a channel and press enter you will see a details page with the channel name and icon.
 There is a single button, "Play Live TV".
 Pressing this will set up a recording of that channel, and once the recording is available it will start playing it.
 There is a difference between this and mythfrontend Live TV.
 In leanfront, the LiveTV recording will be named "LiveTV" with the date.
 The recording time and channel will be shown as the subtitle.
 The recording length defaults to 60 minutes.
 This default can be changed in Settings.
 When you exit from playback by any method, the recording is stopped and the recording rule is deleted.

 You can customize the display of rows.
-Instead of groups of 100 channels, if you are using broadcast TV where there are fewer channel numbers and there may be subchannels, you can set the number per row to a smaller number, e.g. 1 or 10.
+Instead of groups of 100 channels, if you are using broadcast TV where there are fewer channel numbers and there may be sub-channels, you can set the number per row to a smaller number, e.g. 1 or 10.
 This is in the Settings under "Program List Options", near the bottom.

 Notes: